-Other popular dance destinations include H Street, Northeast's Rock & Roll Hotel and Little Miss Whiskey's Golden Dollar (the latter is famous for its alcohol-laden slushies).
-Round U Street, gay club Town Danceboutique offers drag shows downstairs and a large dance floor upstairs.
+If you’re looking for a place to move your feet after dark, there are DC clubs to suit all tastes, and many also offer live music.
+Popular dance destinations include H Street, Northeast’s Rock & Roll Hotel and Little Miss Whiskey’s Golden Dollar (the latter is famous for its alcohol-spiked slushies).
+LGBT revelers head to Town Danceboutique, which offers drag shows downstairs and a large dance floor upstairs.
+For more nightlife ideas, check out our list of the best bars in DC.

 Once a tiny art-scene dive on F Street, renowned for its heat (and smell), the 9:30 relocated in 1996.
 It now boasts state-of-the-art sound and ventilation, as well as a healthy slate of microbrews.
 A few long-lived (or reunited) punk and post-punk bands have played both incarnations, among them Wire, the Feelies and Mission of Burma, but these days you’re as likely to see George Clinton, Jane’s Addiction, Andrew Bird, the Magnetic Fields, Snoop Dogg, Patti Smith or the Walkmen, and Adele has performed here too.
 The open floor and balcony layout is supposed to guarantee unrestricted viewing of the stage from anywhere in the club, and for the most part it succeeds.
 However, arriving early, scoping out the best vantage point and then standing your ground for the rest of the night is the best way to ensure a good view.